Enterprises aren’t Building Ai Advantage: Introduction To The Ai

 Frequently Asked Questions

-A: The risks associated with relying on rented intelligence include limited control over the AI system, potential vendor lock-in, and dependence on the model provider for updates and maintenance, which can impact an enterprise’s long-term goals by limiting its ability to innovate and adapt to changing market conditions.
+Look, bottom line, a: The risks associated with relying on rented intelligence include limited control over the AI system, potential vendor lock-in, and dependence on the model provider for updates and maintenance, which can impact an enterprise’s long-term goals by limiting its ability to innovate and adapt to changing market conditions.

 A: Enterprises can move beyond leasing AI advantage by investing in the development of their own AI capabilities, including building in-house AI teams, developing proprietary AI models, and creating customized AI solutions that meet their specific needs and goals, allowing them to achieve true transformation and innovation.